Praveen0095/Financial-Market-News-Sentiment-Analysis/README.md

 df = pd.DataFrame(articles)
 ```
-**Load the Dataset:** The dataset is loaded into a pandas DataFrame.
+**Data Preprocessing:** We drop any missing values to clean the data.

 ```python
 # Step 3: Data Preprocessing
 # Drop any rows with missing values
 df.dropna(inplace=True)
 ```

- **Data Preprocessing:** We drop any missing values to clean the data.
+ **Sentiment Analysis:**
+   - We define functions to calculate `Subjectivity` and `Polarity` using TextBlob.
+   - Based on the polarity score, sentiment is classified as 'Positive', 'Neutral', or 'Negative'.

  ```python
 # Step 4: Sentiment Analysis